Brandon Tereshko will enter his second season as the Head Coach of the Hanover College men's and women's golf teams.

-Tereshko will take over as the head coach for both golf teams after longtime Hanover athletic coach and supporter, Wayne Perry, announced his retirement at the conclusion of the 2017-18 campaign.
+Tereshko took over as the head coach for both golf teams after longtime Hanover athletic coach and supporter, Wayne Perry, announced his retirement at the conclusion of the 2017-18 campaign.
 Tereshko comes to the College after serving as the head men's and women's golf coach at St. Andrews University, a National Association of Intercollegiate Athletics institution (NAIA) based in North Carolina.
 Prior to leading the Knights' golf programs, Tereshko was an assistant for his alma mater, Taylor University (Ind.) for one year.

 In his two-year stint at the NAIA institutions, Tereshko guided two teams, one men and one women, to a conference championship.
 At Taylor, the Trojans earned a total of nine victories, five on the men's side and four by the women's team.